 Bellringing: Have you thought about asking the bell ringers to ring a sponsored quarter peal to mark your own special occasion?
 All monies raised will go to restoring this beautiful church building.
 Minimum sponsorship payment requested is £25 – but anything more than that would be gratefully received.
 Please contact Val Burgess on H. 268077 for more information.

-St Mary’s Souvenir Tea Towels – are on sale at the back of church – please support us by buying one in 2016!
+St Mary’s Souvenir Tea Towels – are on sale at the back of church – please support us by buying one!

 The Sudan Church Association, have a box in the cupboard at the back of church, into which people may place stamps and postcards which the Association can sell to raise funds, they can also take coins ( pre-decimal UK ) and cigarette cards.
 Contact Richard Symonds via the church office for more information….so as the holiday season continues please do donate any postcards you receive!